Tarlton Combs Carroll, of Shepherdsville, was the county attorney of Bullitt County. Read about his career by visiting this page.

-Read a letter written during the 1937 flood on this page.
+Read about a great old valentine letter written in 1932 on this page.

 We have a wide range of photos available on the museum web site, including the four albums displayed below; as well as others with links available on the Contents page.